fional28/fruit-freshness-identification-model/README.md

 ## The Algorithm
 This project was developed on Nvidia's Jetson Nano, using a retrained resnet18 model whose dataset consists of images of fruit from Kaggle, labelled with the classifications fresh or rotten.
 I then divided the data into three categories: test, train, and val (validation).
 Over the course of 34 epochs, the model learns to recognize distinctive features of deteriorating fruit using the train and val datasets.
-The principle behind this AI image recognition system is neural networks, where the machine learns to identify rotten fruit based on patterns found in a large dataset of images.
+The principle behind this AI image recognition system is neural networks, where the machine learns based on patterns found in a large dataset of images.
 My algorithm uses the imagenet.py program paired with the trained model to determine whether an inputted image is fresh or rotten.

 ## Running this project
 1. Connect to your Jetson Nano.